khem-so/ArcGIS_Describe_Geodatabase/README.md

 ## To Do:

-- Feature Dataset & Feature Class properties
+- Feature Dataset & Feature Class properties (joined with attribute table for presentation)
 - Topology properties
 - Geometric network properties
 - Raster properties